 You may want to bring your own hand truck (dollies) or moving cart.
 We will have a limited number of metal moving carts and hand trucks (dollies) available to assist with your move if you wish to use them.
-The carts will be wiped down with a sanitizing solution between uses.

 Consider reducing the amount of personal belongings that you bring to campus.
 This will help ensure a quick and easy unloading process.